JnthnWJ/MagicMirror/modules/MMM-Wallpaper/MULTI_ALBUM_CHANGES.md

 3. The plugin will automatically detect multiple albums and combine them
 4. Images will be shuffled together from all albums

+## Critical Bug Fix (June 2, 2025)

+### Issue: Caching Bug Causing Album Switching Behavior

+**Problem**: Users reported that the system appeared to be "switching between albums" rather than truly shuffling photos from multiple albums together.
+Investigation revealed that only 36 images (the size of the smaller album) were being sent to the frontend instead of the expected 1,000+ images from the combined pool.

+**Root Cause**: The caching system was storing already-processed rotating pools instead of the full combined collection.
+This caused subsequent requests to return the cached processed pool (which might contain photos from only one album) rather than applying fresh rotating pool logic to the full combined collection.

+**Symptoms**:

+- Frontend received exactly 36 images instead of 1,000
+- Long periods showing only photos from one album
+- Appearance of "switching" between albums rather than mixing

+**Fix Applied**:

+1. **Modified `combineAlbumResults()`**:

+   - Now caches the **full combined collection** (4,930 photos) instead of processed pools
+   - Removed rotating pool processing from the combination phase

+2. **Enhanced `sendResult()`**:

+   - Added logic to apply rotating pool processing **every time** photos are requested
+   - Ensures fresh pool calculation on each request, not just initial fetch
+   - Added debug logging to track pool generation

+3. **Updated `fetchMultipleiCloudAlbums()`**:
+   - Modified cache check to properly handle full collections
+   - Improved cache validation logic

+**Result**:

+- System now correctly sends 1,000 images per pool from the combined 4,930-photo collection
+- Photos from both albums are properly mixed in each rotating pool
+- Rotating pools change every 2 hours as designed
+- All 4,930 photos are accessible across the 5-pool rotation cycle

+**Debug Features Added**:

+- `debugAlbumCombining` configuration option
+- Detailed logging of album combination process
+- Pool generation and size tracking
+- Cache usage monitoring

+This fix ensures the multi-album system works as originally intended, with true photo mixing rather than album switching.

 ## Limitations

 - Only works with iCloud album sources